tomasgiden/tomasgiden.github.io/content/blog/what-every-leader-in-embedded-r-d-needs-to-know-about-continuous-delivery.md

 type = "featured"

 +++
+Continuous delivery comes from the world of internet and cloud services but if you think it is going to only stay there, you need to think again.
+Continuous delivery is changing the embedded systems scene dramatically.
+Here you can learn how continuous delivery is transforming the embedded systems development.

 ## From integration to deployment

 Continuous delivery incorporates three different practices.
 First, we have continuous integration,a development practice that breaks down a feature into its smallest possible parts and integrate those daily with everyone else work.